Angie Mejia is Assistant Professor and

 Dr. Kathleen Liang received her MS and PhD in Agricultural Economics from Purdue University.
 Dr. Liang is the founder of Dollar Enterprise experiential learning in entrepreneurship, and an award-winning scholar of interdisciplinary research, teaching, and outreach focusing on entrepreneurship and innovation, food systems, multifunctional agriculture, and sustainable community development.

-Kim Hines acts as Co-Chair and Comms for the North American Food Systems Network (NAFSN.)
+Kim Hines is a Leadership Co-Chair for the North American Food Systems Network (NAFSN.)
 She is the founding Executive Director of Augusta Locally Grown in Augusta, GA, (2010-2020) and currently an assistant professor of food systems studies for Augusta University.
-With more than 30 years of experience in the nonprofit sector, Kim's current interests sit at the intersection of food systems, social-change philanthropy, and storytelling.
+With more than 35 years of experience in the nonprofit sector, Kim's current interest is in telling the stories of the food systems profession.
 She is also a slow but steady student of oyster farming.
 Kim now lives in Washington, DC, and Cobb Island, MD.